Skip to content

 Scorable Output

 3% of the score.
-The response has to be readable enough to normalize into the shared benchmark fields before cutoff.
+The response has to be clear enough to score against the shared rubric before cutoff.

 001